zachyboiii/TruthieGo/README.md

 ## Project Done By:
-Brandon Kim
-Seet Ru Suan Marilyn
+Brandon Kim, Seet Ru Suan Marilyn, Javier Chan, Vernice Kah and Zachary Lee
-Javier Chan
-Vernice Kah
-Zachary Lee

 This project was done by team Fubobo for the 2025 DSTA BrainHack under the CODE_EXP competitive category.